noahgift/cli-rosetta/node/hello-world/README.md

 Steps to run:

 `npm install`
-`node index.js --phrase "hello world" --count 10`
+`./hello-world --phrase "hello world" --count 3`

 The output should be:

 `hello world hello world hello world`